 In recent years, our stockholder outreach program has been led by our Lead Independent Director.
-Along with certain members of management, Mr. White has been at the forefront of communicating to our significant stockholders updates on our business operations and compensation programs and responding to their questions and concerns.
+Along with certain members of management, Mr. White has been at the forefront of communicating to our significant stockholders updates on corporate strategy, governance matters, including diversity and Board composition, and compensation programs and responding to their questions and concerns.